webapis/autoinsaller/semaphore_ansible_docker_setup.md

 docker-compose up -d
 ```

-Docker will download the `mariadb` and `semaphoreui/semaphore` images and create the containers.
+Docker will build the custom Semaphore image (with Windows support) and create the containers.

 ## Step 5: Access and Configure Semaphore